Mai Surrow

 Mai Surrow (born 18 September 1992) is a Danish badminton player.
 In 2016, she won the mixed doubles titles at the Portugal International tournament partnered with Mikkel Mikkelsen.
-In May 2016, she and Mikkelsen lifted their second title as a pair in only their fourth tournament together at the Slovenia International tournament.
+In May 2016, she and Mikkelsen lifted their second title as a pair in only their fourth tournament together at the Slovenian International tournament.

 Achievements

+BWF World Tour (1 runner-up)

+The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
+The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.